Investigate management thread

 On the other hand, many devices are now equipped with multiple CPU cores, so moving NFD management into a separate thread would with this case.

 The design should investigate how ControlCommand can be effected onto the tables in the forwarding thread, how StatusDataset can have a consistent view of the data structures, and how does the two threads communicate.

-#2 Updated by Junxiao Shi almost 3 years ago
+#2 Updated by Junxiao Shi about 3 years ago